The Last Picture Show: Production

-Going into The Last Picture Show Peter Bogdanovich was a 31-year-old stage actor, film essayist, and critic, with one small film to his directorial credit, Targets (also known as Before I Die).
-He had made the first with his wife and collaborator, Polly Platt.
+Going into The Last Picture Show Peter Bogdanovich was a 31-year-old stage actor, film essayist, and critic.
+Bogdanovich had directed one film, Targets (also known as Before I Die), working with his wife and collaborator, Polly Platt.
 As Bogdanovich later explained to The Hollywood Reporter, while waiting in a cashier's line in a drugstore, he happened to look at the rack of paperbacks and his eye fell on an interesting title, The Last Picture Show.
 The back of the book said it was about "kids growing up in Texas" and Bogdanovich decided that it did not interest him and put it back.
 A few weeks later, actor Sal Mineo handed Platt a copy of the book.
-"I always wanted to be in this", he said, "but I'm a little too old now" and recommended that Platt and Bogdanovich make it into a film.
-According to Bogdanovich's recollection, Platt said, "I don't know how you make it into a picture, but it's a good book."
+"I always wanted to be in this", he said, "but I'm a little too old now", said Mineo, who recommended that Platt and Bogdanovich make it into a film.
+According to Bogdanovich, Platt said, "I don't know how you make it into a picture, but it's a good book."
+According to Platt, at a dinner with her and Bogdanovich, producer Bert Schneider "asked Peter what he wanted to direct next, and Peter didn't really have an answer, but I piped up about this great book, The Last Picture Show, and Bert showed some interest."
+Platt contended that after Schneider agreed to fund the picture through BBS Productions, she convinced Bogdanovich to overcome his hesitations about the source material and commit to the project.
 Bogdanovich, McMurtry, and Platt adapted the novel into the film of the same name.

 Stephen Friedman was a lawyer with Columbia Pictures but keen to break into film production as he had bought the film rights to the book, so Bogdanovich hired him as producer.